Creating diverse and inclusive images

 We build products and create experiences that can have a huge influence - we need to acknowledge that we are not on the sidelines, we have a responsibility.

-We've been making changes on our website, and hope you like them!
+We've been making changes to our website, and hope you like them!

 At Bookster it is part of our ethos to be inclusive.
 We work and partner with anyone no matter of age, race/ethnicity, gender identity, sexual orientation, background, or ability.

-Our clients welcome guests from around the world, from all walks of life.
+Our clients welcome guests from around the world, from all walks of life, and being inclusive really helps to attract bookings to your holiday lets.

 So we reviewed the images and icons on our website and our videos to ensure that we reflect this in our imagery.